 Nigeria is a large country with a huge population - around 163,000,000 people and when taking a holiday here you will get to experience the vibrant culture, a beautiful coast and also bustling cities with lots of things to keep you busy.
-There are lots of holidays and Nigeria might you surpise you by how much you enjoy visiting and although safety can be a concern in some areas of the country, if you take a break with a travel operator you shouldn't encounter any problems.
 Local people speak English which makes the whole experience easier and you are guaranteed an authentic experience when travelling here.
-View our trips today.

 Lagos is probably the most famous destination in Nigeria located in the western region of the country.
 Lagos is a busy place with energy, colour, people and busting activity.
 You will get to see local markets, tall houses, and also a diverse range of people from all walks of life.